lawrencejones/pa-gyro/README.md

 ## 2. Design Circuit Board and Assemble

-Located in the circuit submodule are the Eagle CAD files for the production of the circuit.
+Located in the hw submodule are the Eagle CAD files for the production of the circuit.
 PCBTrain we're used in the production of the circuit and for future use I'll outline the procedure below.